 On the surface, the options for this essay solicit rather disparate information.
-At a deeper level, though, this prompt calls on applicants to share something that defines them, whether it’s a long-term passion or goal that has informed many of their priorities and decisions, or a single day or piece of feedback that stands out to them for an important reason.
+At a deeper level, though, this prompt calls on applicants to share something that defines them, whether it’s a driving value or passion that has informed many of their priorities and decisions, or a piece of feedback that stands out to them for an important reason.
 This prompt seems designed to help the adcom learn about the applicant — and about what kind of student, classmate, and colleague he or she will be.
 The most effective responses will be authentic and revealing (without venturing into TMI territory), and will give the reader a sense of why you would be a great addition to the Goizueta community.

 As part of the brainstorming process, we recommend that applicants begin by identifying their honest answer to each of these responses.
-For the items about the best piece of advice and best day of one’s life, we recommend narrowing this down to a single answer.
-Meanwhile, you might generate 2-3 options for the “passionate about” and “personal goal” options.
+For the items about a core value or best piece of advice, we recommend narrowing this down to a single answer.
+Meanwhile, you might generate 2-3 options for the “passionate about” option.
 We then suggest that you step back and consider which option will add the most value to your application.
 That is, in addition to telling the adcom something about who you are and what you care about, consider which will also allow you to demonstrate some positive impact or contribution you would make to the school community.

 Applicants should also note that it would be ideal to comment on this potential impact in concrete terms.
-For example, an applicant who writes that the best day of his life was the day his child was born might also want to comment about how he balances family with work/school and propose a leadership role in a campus organization supporting MBA students with children.
-Similarly, an applicant who names completing a marathon as an important personal goal might emphasize how the discipline and perseverance required to accomplish this has supported her in other areas of her life and would translate to her MBA studies.
-There are no wrong answers to this prompt, though the most effective essays will demonstrate sincerity and thoughtfulness about what matters most to the applicant, with an eye to how this will also benefit the Goizueta program.
+For example, an applicant who talks about the best day of his life was the day his child was born might also want to comment about how he balances family with work/school and propose a leadership role in a campus organization supporting MBA students with children.
+There are no wrong answers to this prompt, though the most effective responses will demonstrate sincerity and thoughtfulness about what matters most to the applicant, with an eye to how this will also benefit the Goizueta program.